lubianat/wikidata_bib/toread.md

 Rector A (2005) Representing specified values in owl: “value partitions” and “value sets”.
 W3C Working Group Note.
 URL http://www.w3.org/TR/swbp-specified-values/.

-Sealife: a semantic grid browser for the life sciences applied to the study of infectious diseases

-Data curation + process curation=data integration + science

 Comparing ontology authoring workflows with Protégé: In the laboratory, in the tutorial and in the ‘wild’

 A Survey of Bioinformatics Database and Software Usage through Mining the Literature